gfdb/differential-cryptanalysis/readme.md

 * s-box2 - (2, 5)
 * s-box3 - (6, D)

-Nice, we have 3 input/output pairs that are non zero.
+Nice, we have 3 input/output pairs that are non zero with a probability of 1.
 We can abuse these to track the propagation of our input through the cypher.

 ## Breaking K4
 This is where things get a bit technical so bear with me.

 The tactic for breaking the fourth round of encryption is to use sets of plaintext pairs that have a specific result (differential) when XORed together.
-The cipher takes in two 8 byte hexadecimal numbers, L0 (the left 8) and R0 (the right 8), to form a 16 byte hexadecimal input.
-We will construct two plaintext inputs at the same time, they will be In1 = L0R0 and In2 = L1R1.
-We will choose L0 and L1 such that
+The cipher takes in two 8 byte hexadecimal numbers, `L0` (the left 8) and `R0` (the right 8), to form a 16 byte hexadecimal input.
+We will construct two plaintext inputs at the same time, they will be In1 = `L0R0` and In2 = `L1R1`.
+We will choose `L0` and `L1` such that

 `L0 = L1`